3tternp/Shift-management/README.md

-# SOC Shift Management – Weekly Scheduler
+# Shift Management – Weekly Scheduler

-A simple web app to generate weekly Morning, Day, and Night shift assignments for SOC teams.
+A simple web app to generate weekly Morning, Day, and Night shift assignments for teams.
 It uses a fairness-aware random algorithm, supports week-to-week rotation, CSV export, and Excel/CSV import with per-day availability.

 ## Features